dssg/triage/docs/sources/dirtyduck/dirty_duckling.md

     food=#

-Tables in the `model_metadata` schema have some general information about experiments that you've run and the models they created.
+Tables in the `triage_metadata` schema have some general information about experiments that you've run and the models they created.
 The `quickstart` model grid preset should have built 3 models.
 Let's check with: